Planning your Dream Yurt

 Stay in a Shelter Designs Yurt

-In Shelter Designs’ existence, it has supplied luxury glamping yurts for many businesses around the world.
-You can even book a stay before building one yourself.
+Shelter Designs has supplied luxury glamping yurts for businesses all over the world.
+You can even stay in one before building your own.
+Here are just a few examples:

 These are just a few examples of the yurts that Shelter Designs has built.
 Visit Our Yurts page for a comprehensive list of places to visit and stay.
 If you’re looking for yurts for sale, visit our yurt kits page to build your own online and start budgeting for your yurt cost.